oracle-livelabs/adb/shared/adb-ai-web-app/deliver-nl-app/deliver-nl-app.md

 ![Open object details for index.html](./images/index-details.png "")

-2. Grab the URL and paste into browser.
+2. Grab the URL and paste into a new tab in the browser.

 ![copy url for index.html](./images/react-url.png "")

-3. The web page is made using the parallax effect, which moves object in the foreground at different speeds from the background.
+>**Note:**The web page is made using the **parallax effect**, which moves object in the foreground at different speeds from the background.
 If you scroll down the page, subtle animations bring the page to life.
 Each of the components are organized in a directory in the zip file downloaded.
-Let's open the file in the **OCI Shell**.
+Let's open the file in the **OCI Cloud Shell**.

-4. View the file **App.tsx** by running the command in the shell.
+1. View the file **App.tsx** by running the command in the shell.

   ```
   <copy>cat ./src/App.tsx</copy>
   ```

-5. Click the **double arrow** in the shell to expand the window.
+5. Click the **double arrow** in the shell to expand the window full screen.

 ![Print the App.tsx file and expand the window](./images/expand-app.png "")